leshill/resque_spec/README.md

 ResqueSpec
 ==========

-A simple RSpec and Cucumber matcher for Resque.enqueue, loosely based on [http://github.com/justinweiss/resque_unit](resque_unit).
+A simple RSpec and Cucumber matcher for Resque.enqueue and Resque.enqueue_at (from `ResqueScheduler`), loosely based on [http://github.com/justinweiss/resque_unit](resque_unit).

 This should work with Resque v1.6.0 and up and RSpec v1.3.0 and up.